google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

 [feedback on the implementation](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EBluetooth).

-A subset of the Web Bluetooth API is available in Chrome OS, Chrome for Android M, Mac, and Windows 10.
+A subset of the Web Bluetooth API is available in Chrome OS, Chrome for Android M, Mac (Chrome 56) and Windows 10 (Chrome 70).
 This means you should be able to [request](#request_bluetooth_devices) and [connect to](#connect_to_a_bluetooth_device) nearby Bluetooth devices, [read](#read_a_bluetooth_characteristic)/[write](#write_to_a_bluetooth_characteristic)